Harshcodesfast/streamerzz/README.md

 # 🎥 Streamerzz

-**Streamerzz** is a sleek and modern frontend web app for discovering and exploring movies and shows — all in one place.
+**Streamerzz** is a Ultimate straming tool kit.
-It’s designed with a clean UI and smooth user experience for film lovers.
+Optimize your streams, track real-time analytics, and engage your audience effortlessly—all in one place.
+Perfect for Twitch, YouTube, and Facebook streamers.

 🌐 **Live Demo:** [https://streamerzz-nu.vercel.app](https://streamerzz-nu.vercel.app)